claritycoalition/truevalue/glossary.md

 Mechanisms, processes, and relations by which an organization is directed

 ### indicator
-"an operational represntation of an attribute (quality, characteristic, property) of a system" (Gallopin, 1997)
+"an operational representation of an attribute (quality, characteristic, property) of a system" (Gallopin, 1997)

 ### megatrends
 Commonly cited global challenges